btoone/sinatra-starter/README.md

 * Ask for permission to use background image
 * Evenly distribute resource links in the footer
-* Add Bundler
-* Wire up DataMapper
+* Wire up DataMapper and a nosql ORM
 * Set session_secret for shotgun
 * Auto load dm migrations to $LOAD_PATH
 * Wire up a CSS Framework (create a rake task to give you the choice of which one)